ScottyVG/ScottVanGilder.com/content/blog/0002-2025-07-08-why-im-starting-this-blog.md

 Another reason I’m finally jumping in is because generative AI has completely changed how I work and learn.
 Whether it’s helping me brainstorm a piece of code, generate test data, or even wrangle annoying CSS layouts, GenAI has become my silent collaborator for all the tedious stuff that used to slow me down.

-When it comes to writing, I always start with blank page and an idea and only will use AI to help me with gramatical issues, as grammer has never been my strong suit.
-I also don't want to burden my readers with more AI generated content that doesn't provide a real human perspective.

 ### What This Blog Will Be